-As Latvia was conquered by the Russian Empire in 18th century it once again was near a borderline of civilizations (Eastern Orthodox and Western).
+As Latvia was conquered by the Russian Empire in the 18th century it once again was near a borderline of civilizations (Eastern Orthodox and Western).
 Russians constructed the fortress of Daugavpils and an entire naval military city in Liepāja.
-Both are well preserved (although partly abandoned) and popular among Latvia’s visitors who see beauty in 19th century military architecture.
+Both are well preserved (although partly abandoned) and popular among Latvia’s visitors who see beauty in 19th-century military architecture.

 Latvia is a sparsely inhabited lowland country.
 The population density is 34 people per square kilometer, but most of that is concentrated around Riga.